North Carolina School BusSafety Web

 In 2011, with funding from the North Carolina Governors Highway Safety Program, North Carolina Department of Public Instruction and the Institute for Transportation Research and Education at NC State University, issued a Request for Proposal for a dedicated stoparm violation camera system capable of capturing the passing event, vehicle information, and violator’s images.

 In the summer of 2011, the first camera system built by Fortress Mobile of Charlotte, NC was installed on buses in Iredell County.
 In the following months, additional camera systems were installed in Carteret, Rowan, Stoke, and Wake counties.
-The stoparm violation camera system consists of multiple high resolution video cameras that are calibrated and mounted at strategic locations outside the bus (left & below)
+The stoparm violation camera system consists of multiple high resolution video cameras that are calibrated and mounted at strategic locations outside the bus

 These exterior and interior video cameras are recording continuously during a bus route.
 The recording system captures the following bus activities: speed, braking, deployment of amber warning lights and deployment of stoparm (below).